 Return on Monday as Brandon describes how to create characters with relatable emotions.
 In the meantime, we’d love to hear how you balance the nature and nurturing of a character.
 What interesting combinations have you come up with or observed in real life?

-Hope Ann entertains a mob of younger siblings, manages shifts at Culver’s, and writes a wide range of fantasy.
+Hope Ann works alongside troubled teenagers at a therapeutic boarding school, enjoys natures, and writes a wide range of fantasy.
 Fueled by passion, relationships, and constant learning, she works to provide an escape from the grind of normal life through fiction and the sarcastic, no-nonsense inspirational posts on her blog.
-The self-published author of the Legends of Light series, a personal writing coach, and the Story Embers newsletter manager, she has more information on her website: authorhopeann.com.
-You can also claim a free short story about a young captain, an immortal fae, and one unwanted gift that could doom them both.
+She’s the self-published author of the Legends of Light series, a personal writing coach, and the Story Embers newsletter manager.
+You can join her email list to claim a free novelette about a sister willing to face Death himself to reclaim her sibling.